-The Jesuits West Province has both a zero-tolerance policy for credible allegations made against a Jesuit involving a minor or a vulnerable adult and stringent procedures to ensure the safety of minors.
+The Jesuits West Province has both a zero-tolerance policy for credible allegations made against a Jesuit involving a minor or a vulnerable adult and stringent procedures to ensure the safety of minors or vulnerable adults.
 No Jesuit who has a credible allegation of sexually abusing a minor or vulnerable adult is allowed to remain in public ministry.

 In December of 2018, the Province released the names of priests and brothers who have been credibly accused of sexual abuse of minors since 1950.
 We did so because the People of God demand and deserve transparency and because we hope that this act of accountability would help victims and their families in the healing process.
 If additional members of the Jesuits West Province are found to have a credible allegation of abuse of a minor or vulnerable adult, those names will be added to the list.

 Thankfully, in the years since shocking cases of clergy sexual abuse were first brought to light, there has been significant reform in how the Church and religious orders like the Jesuits handle allegations of sexual abuse.
 The majority of the cases related to the names on the list date back decades.
 While even one case is abhorrent, it is consoling to know that the safeguards we have put in place are helping to create safe environments for everyone.

 Ensuring Safe Environments